jvanirsel/sailboat/README.md

 100% tests passed, 0 tests failed out of 68
 ```
 The amount of tests that run might vary, depending on how many are disabled.
+Make sure to exit the interactive session when finished.

 ---
 ---